-- Don’t be afraid to talk about yourself and tell your story!
+- You are amazing, so tell your story!
 Employers at the fair are excited to talk with you and want to know how you are qualified for their positions.

 - Identify your unique interests, strengths, skills, and experiences and get clear on the value you bring to an organization.

-- Review our guide on speaking to employers, including sample questions to consider asking.
+- Guide on speaking to employers, including sample questions to consider asking.

-- Review the videos below to study strategies for making a strong first impression:
+- Videos below to study strategies for making a strong first impression:

 5. Dress for success

-- Plan ahead and have business formal clothing to wear to the fair - similar to what you'd wear for a formal interview.
+- Plan ahead and have professional clothing to wear to the fair - similar to what you'd wear for a formal interview.